top of page

 Watch the Weekly Theatre News Round-Up Video

-In one of the more intriguing announcements of the week, the Royal Shakespeare Company has confirmed that Placebo will compose the music for its upcoming production of Brecht’s The Resistible Rise of Arturo Ui.
+The Royal Shakespeare Company has confirmed that Placebo will compose the music for its upcoming production of Brecht’s The Resistible Rise of Arturo Ui.
 The production stars Mark Gatiss and premieres on 11 April.
 A politically charged satire scored by a British alternative rock band feels like either inspired chaos or absolute genius, and it’s already shaping up to be one of the RSC’s most talked-about projects this year.

 The hit Broadway musical The Outsiders has officially been confirmed for a West End transfer.
 While dates and a venue are still to be announced, the move feels inevitable given its success in New York.
 Expect emotional storytelling, soaring harmonies, and a fanbase already preparing to descend on London in force once tickets are released.